Due to COVID-19 Concerns, the AppState YLLA program is cancelled for 2020. We will resume in 2021.

 The Appalachian State University Youth Language & Leadership Academy (AppStateYLLA) is a competitive, rigorous, and fun academic program that helps students improve their English language proficiency and prepares them for university life in the United States.
 The program provides a mixture of academic sessions in English language, leadership skills, and a variety of academic sessions across disciplines during the mornings.
 In the afternoons, students are exposed to a variety of fun, cultural, and outdoors activities that teach students about life in the U.S. highlighting the diversity that exists in Boone, NC, and across the U.S.

-Arrival: Students arrive at the Douglas International Airport, Charlotte, NC on Saturday, June 15.
+Arrival: Students arrive at the Douglas International Airport, Charlotte, NC in Mid-June.
 AppState program staff will meet the group at arrivals and transport them to Boone, NC.

-Departure: Students depart for their home countries from the Douglas International Airport, Charlotte, NC on Saturday, July 13.
+Departure: Students depart for their home countries from the Douglas International Airport, Charlotte, NC in Mid-July.
 AppState program staff will transport students from Boone to the Charlotte airport and help them check in to their different flights.

 Meals: Participants eat all meals at Roess Dining Hall unless otherwise marked on the program schedule.

 Insurance: All students will be registered in the University-approved insurance plan for international students and visitors.
 This insurance plan covers sickness and accidents, and AppYLLA program staff will make sure students see a doctor if needed.

 Accommodation: Students reside in a residential hall on the West Side of Campus.
 Appalachian staff persons are assigned to live in the residential hall with the students.